skalum/election-night/README.md

 2. `npm install`
 3. `npm start`

+## note
+When it first runs, it thinks all votes are "new."
+Subsequent alerts will only show diffs.

 ## hue
 If you have a local connection to your Hue Bridge, you can add IP address/username to the .env file (copy from .env.example).
 Group is the id for a group of lights you want to flash.